Our Founder

 Advise Tipi of Hope in ongoing Programs and Projects.

-The first three members of the Circle are listed below.
 The Circle will increase to include Métis and Inuit members.
 More to come!

 Jeanne Chonkolay